Malay styles and titles: Datuk

+Dato

+In Brunei, the title Dato is now comparable to the Commonwealth's Sir and is frequently used with a great non-royal chief.

 State titles

 In Malaysia, state honours are awarded by the respective heads of the thirteen states.
 Such titles are honorary and non-hereditary.
 State titles may be revoked or suspended by the head of state, or may be returned by the individual.
 Dato' Sri or Dato' Seri (sometimes Dato’ is spelled and pronounced Datuk in some states) is the highest state title conferred by the Ruler on the most deserving recipients who have contributed greatly to the nation or state.
 It ranks below the federal title Tun, and is an honour equivalent to federal title Tan Sri.
 The wife of a recipient is Datin Sri or Datin Seri.
 In many cases, the number of Malaysian nationals who may hold a state title or honour at one time is limited.
 Such limits do not apply to foreigners.